rightlag/rightlag.github.io/_posts/2016-02-29-features-of-python-useful-for-developers.md

+---
+layout:     post
+title:      Featurs of Python Useful for Developers
+date:       2016-02-29 12:00:00
+summary:    A compilation of useful practices for the Python programming language
+categories: python idiomatic best-practices
+---

 Below is a collection of modules/idiomatic practices that I think are useful for Python developers (this will be periodically updated):

 # `collections`